310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Subaru %}
 Oooh, there it is!
-Sari~'s specialty!
+Sally~'s specialty!
 The most magnificent prostration we’ve seen all summer! ☆
 {% endbubble %}

 {% bubble Makoto %}
-Hehe.
+Heheh.
 You can pretty much tell it was an accident, anyway.
 The step ladder’s tipped over.

 But someone could’ve seen this… Both of you could’ve gotten hurt, so be more careful, okay?
 {% endbubble %}